DEmosus/logistic-regression-cat-classifier/numpy_deep_learning_basics.md

 ## Purpose

-This notes is a foundation builder for deep learning.
+This notebook is a foundation builder for deep learning.
 It focuses on:

 - Writing clean, vectorized Python
 - Using NumPy instead of loops